 The team also went on two radio programmes on Rainbow and Akyeame Radio in Sefwi Juaboso and Bibiani respectively to create more awareness on the CFI project and the role of citizens in protecting Ghana’s forest reserves from deforestation due to cocoa.
 They also educated them on the need to plant indigenous trees in their cocoa farms ,whiles practising sustainable farming methods to ensure their existing farm is able to yield enough produce to prevent them from clearing new lands for cocoa farming.

 Mr. Alfred Mensah, a project officer at EcoCare Ghana, thanked all the community leaders for always making time to engage the team anytime they visit the communities.
-He also expressed gratitude to the 28 community monitors who were trained by EcoCare for their effort in monitoring the CFI implementation at the community level.
-He entreated them to continue sending alerts on any CFI related activity that stakeholders implement at the community level.
+He also expressed gratitude to the 28 community monitors who were trained by EcoCare for their effort in monitoring the CFI implementation at the community level and constantly sending alerts on any CFI related activity that stakeholders implement at the community level.

-Beneficiary communities were taken from two district assemblies, Sefwi Juaboso and Atwima Mponua districts in the Western North and Ashanti Region respectively who are classified as Hotspot Intervention Areas due to the high rate of deforestation resulting from cocoa farming.
-Communities who benefited in the Juaboso District are: Adumam, Nkwanta, Abrokofe, Kwawkrom, Seniegyakrom and Mentukwah.
-In the Atwima Mponua District beneficiaries communities are: Akantanso, Chirayaaso, Bofaaso, Pemuruso, Sereso, Kasotie and Kyekyewere.
+Beneficiary communities were taken from 2 district assemblies, Sefwi Juaboso and Atwima Mponua Districts in the Western North and Ashanti Region respectively who are classified as Hotspot Intervention Areas due to the high rate of deforestation due to Cocoa Farming in the districts.
+Communities who benefited in the Juaboso district are; Adumam, Nkwanta, Abrokofe, Kwawkrom, Seniegyakrom and Mentukwah.
+In the Atwima Mponua District beneficiaries communities were; Akantanso, Chyirayaaso, Bofaaso, Permuruso, Sereso, Kasotie and Kyekyewere.